The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Death's Toll**

 Inflicts players with one stack, two stacks, or four stacks of Death's Toll.
-This must be removed by getting hit by a fatal mechanic for each stack..
+This must be removed by getting hit by a fatal mechanic for each stack.

 **Life's Agonies**